Enables target to take another action. Cannot be used on units with Sing or Dance

 - Non-Inheritable skill.

 It is nigh impossible to counter the utility that Sing/Dance provides a team.
-However, the low combat ability of the users can be exploited by powerful ranged attackers.
+However, the low combat ability of the users can be exploited by powerful attackers.
 Also, a unit who uses Sing/Dance cannot make another action that turn.